 Your website may be writing cookies to your visitors' device via one of the following means:

-Third party analytics platform such as Mixpanel or Google Analytics may also be setting cookies in order to track visitors to your website.
+- Third-party analytics platforms such as Mixpanel or Google Analytics may also be setting cookies in order to track visitors to your website.

 - An embedded YouTube video may also be setting cookies to enable targeted advertising.